cloudfoundry-attic/bosh-lite/README.md

 Please choose a resolution [1 - 3]: 2
 ...
 ```
-Typing yes to confirm at the end:
+Type yes to confirm at the end:
 ```
 Apply resolutions? (type 'yes' to continue): yes